hackclub/Prototype/README.md

 In this challenge, participants are invited to form teams of 3 to build awesome projects with using Hugging Face LeRobot.

-# Guide for SO-101 setup
+# Guide for Hackathon

-1. QuickStart for setting up LeRobot Development Environment with AMD Edge ROCm platform.
+1. QuickStart for setting up LeRobot Development Environment with AMD Edge ROCm platform on the AMD Ryzen PC.

     [QuickStart.md](QuickStart.md)